enigmAsad/ENIGMA/PLAN.md

 - Combine validated interview scores with Phase 1
 - Update hash chain and audit logs

-**⏳ Accounts & SSO - In Progress (Lifecycle Changes):**
+**✅ Accounts & SSO - Lifecycle Changes Implemented:**
 - **Authenticated Submissions**: Application submission now requires an authenticated student session (via Google).
-The system will enforce a one-application-per-cycle limit per student account.
+The system enforces a one-application-per-cycle limit per student account.
-- **SSO-Derived Identity**: The applicant's email will be derived from the SSO claims, removing the need for a manual email field in the form.
-This PII is immediately subject to the existing encryption and anonymization process.
+- **SSO-Derived Identity**: The applicant's email is derived from SSO claims; PII is immediately encrypted and anonymized.
-- **Student Dashboard & Results Delivery**: The public, ID-based status checker is replaced by a secure student dashboard.
-When results are published, the system uses the relational link from `final_scores` back to the `student_account` (via the anonymized and original application records) to display the final decision and feedback to the correctly authenticated student.
-This "round-trip" data flow is central to maintaining a blind evaluation while providing a personalized user experience.
+- **Student Dashboard & Results Delivery**: The public ID-based status checker is replaced by a secure student dashboard.
+When results are published, the system uses the relational link from `final_scores` back to the `student_account` to display decisions and feedback while preserving evaluation anonymity.

 **🔄 Additional Features - Planned:**
 - **Notifications**: Email confirmations, shortlist, final results with verification link